 Vitamin B12 (cobalamin) is important to health for energy production (red blood cell production), a healthy nervous system, a strong digestive system, vibrant hair, skin and nails, brain functions and antioxidant protection.
 Unfortunately B12 is also one of the vitamins that is very difficult to get from plants.
 If your diet is exclusively a plant based diet, chances are that you are not getting enough B12.
 Just taking a B12 supplement isn't necessarily a solution either because your body can only absorb B12 in the biologically active form of cobalamins.
 So taking any random store-bought B12 pill may not help you much.
 There are natural sources of vegan food plants that have high levels of biologically active B12 easily absorbed by the body.
 One of these sources is blue-green algae, specifically AFA (aphanizomenon flos aquae) blue-green algae from Klamath Lake.
 Compared to spirulina and chlorella, this AFA algae has a higher content of biologically active B12.
 There are also vitamin enriched cereals and fortified soy products that have vitamin B12 or if you do dairy in your diet then milk, yogurt, cheese and eggs are good sources.

 The body needs protein for healthy organs, muscles, skin, and bones.
 If you are not getting protein from meat sources, but do include dairy in your diet, then eggs and dairy products can also be good protein sources.
 Plant based sources of protein include lentils, legumes, nuts, AFA bluegreen algae, seeds, soy products, whole grains, broccoli, kale, spinach, and squash.
-Protein powder drinks are another alternative for those on a mainly plant based diet.
-If you include dairy in your diet, this whey based protein smoothie mix gives you 22 grams of protein in a serving as well as bluegreen algae for extra nutritional value, sprouts, and protein digesting enzymes.
+Some protein powder drinks may be another alternative for those on a mainly plant based diet.

 Zinc is important for cell division, aids in the development of white blood cells that are a part of your immune system that destroy foreign invaders such as bacteria and viruses, forming proteins, and strengthening the intestinal lining.
 If you are a meat eater, then eating lean beef, pork, oysters and poultry will add zinc to your diet.
 Vegetarians can get zinc from lima beans, AFA bluegreen algae, Swiss chard, fortified cereals, sesame seeds, pumpkin seeds, oats, wheat germ and miso.
 Miso, a soybean paste, is an especially good choice because it also has protein and B12.
 If you include dairy in your diet then milk and yogurt can also be sources of zinc for you.